Distance:1.3 Miles Oneway

 There are a few different ways to reach the summit.
 From the parking lot off of Route 101 are two trailheads.
 To the left is the Wapack Trail and to the right the Marion Davis Trail.
 From Old Mountain Road is the Raymond Trail that also connects to the Cranberry Meadow Pond Trail.
 Lastly is the Auto Road.

 We have hiked the different trails up Pack Monadnock and driven the Auto Road, but have never walked the Auto Road.
 This 1.3 mile road is a great alternative to hiking the trails up Pack Monadnock.
-In the off season cars are not allowed up the road.
-We hiked the auto road after a snow storm and it was absolutely beautiful.
+From November to May, the exact dates change each year, cars are not allowed up the road.
+There is an iron ranger to pay the park use fee.
+We have hiked the auto road a few times during the winter it is absolutely beautiful.

 The road is a steady incline up the mountain with some switchbacks.